HenrikJoreteg/human-javascript/ch06 - models.md

 #### 4. Type enforcement

-Javascript, the language is dynamically typed, which is awesome.
+JavaScript, the language is dynamically typed, which is awesome.
 But we've said we're making our models the *core* of the app.
 Knowing that a given property is a given type is quite useful for eliminating silly bugs and protecting ourselves.

 Let's compare the two with a simple user model.
 In Backbone there is no standard way to define a property.
 Instead, you simply set a value as if it exists and now it does.